brendanSapience/Custom-IQ-Bot-to-JSON-for-Contractual-Exceptions/README.md

-# Nano Services for IQ Bot and all RPA Solutions
+# Custom Nano Service for IQ Bot and RPA

-small Flask based Rest Services for IQ Bot and RPA Solutions
+small Flask based Rest Services for IQ Bot and RPA

-* Convert Country Name to Country Code (2 letter code.
-Ex: France -> FR)
-* Reverse the pages in a local pdf file
-* Apply OpenCV Transformations to file
-* Expose IQ Bot output files
+* Convert IQ Bot CSV output into a particular JSON format for Exceptions in Contracts
-* NLP (NER, Sentiment Analysis and Language Detection)
-* String Matching (Levenshtein distance, etc.)